Yale-BIM/f25-assignments/SETUP1_GitAssignmentRepo.md

     # Example
     $ cd <username>-cpsc4590-assignments

-    # and check the status of your repository (you should be in the master branch of your repository)
+    # and check the status of your repository (you should be in the main branch of your repository)
     $ git status
-    On branch master
+    On branch main
     (...)
     ```